-The most difficult part of launching websites is finding a suitable domain name.
+The most difficult part of launching a website is finding a suitable domain name.

-So, there are two ways to come up with Domain names:
+Ultimately, there are two ways to come up with domain names:

 - Do it yourself